 - Finally, the network can only mine up to 21 million Bitcoins, and not any more.
 Bitcoin has a finite supply; there can be only 21 million Bitcoins.
 Till now, nearly 18 million Bitcoins have been mined.
 Every four years, the network “halves” the Bitcoin rewards that are given to successful miners.
 So, after the halving in 2020 the value will be 6.25 BTC.
 Since reward sizes are reducing as time passes, the difficulty levels will only increase.

 To sum up, Bitcoin mining continues to be lucrative for some because nowadays getting sophisticated mining equipment like ASIC miners is easy.
 Hardware manufacturers have also introduced machines that can adapt easily; users are able to change their computer settings to low energy requirements to reduce overall expenses.
 Miners have to do a cost/benefit evaluation to see what their breakeven price is before investing in mining equipment.
-For this they must take into account power costs, efficiency of the system, the time spend for mining, and the value of Bitcoins.
+For this they must take into account power costs, the efficiency of the system, the time spend on mining and the value of Bitcoins.
 Miners can take the help of online mining profitability calculators to understand whether they can earn money through mining.
-Alternately, miners can always join mining pools where everyone contributes his hash power to increase chances of rewards.
-With increase in mining costs, most have now moved onto mining pools.
+Alternately, miners can always join mining pools where everyone contributes his hash power to increase the chances of rewards.
+With an increase in mining costs, most have now moved onto mining pools.